Fiona Geaves

 Fiona Geaves (born 6 December 1967) is a former professional squash player from England.
 She played on the professional tour from 1987 to 2006, winning six tour titles, reaching a career-high ranking of World No. 5 in 2001, and remaining in the world's top-20 for an unbroken stretch of 19 years.

 Biography

-Geaves won the British National Squash Championship title in 1995.
-At the 2002 Commonwealth Games in Manchester, Geaves won bronze medals in both the women's doubles and mixed doubles.
+Geaves won the British National Squash Championship title in 1995 but her best achievements were finishing third and winning the bronze medal at the World Championships in both 1994 and 1995.

 Geaves won seven gold medals for the England women's national squash team at the European Squash Team Championships from 1992 to 2002.

+Geaves represented the 2002 England team at the 2002 Commonwealth Games in Manchester, England.
+She competed in the women's doubles and mixed doubles and won two bronze medals, partnering Linda Charman and Chris Walker respectively.

 Now Fiona works at the Heights Casino in Brooklyn, New York.
 She is the head coach and has started a doubles career with fellow coach Meredith Quick.